Courses for Fall 2017

 In this course you will visit both the Stockholm Environment Institute and the Stockholm Resilience Center, which will give you an understanding of the concepts within sustainability science.
 You will discuss pathways for ensuring safe and just human development for present and future generations, and see trends in human-caused global environmental changes.
 After having completed the course, you will be able to understand key concepts in global environmental change and their theoretical underpinnings.

-Climate Change and Inequality (3 CR)
+Theology and Film (3 CR)

 Natural Law in Moral and Political Thought (3 CR)